bdavidxyz/landing-skeleton/docs/CONTRIBUTING.md

 Every suggestion for a new section is warmly welcomed.
 Here are a few guidelines when you want to add a new section to the tool.

+### Hook it to an example

+Before to code a section, look at section

 ### Different kind of sections

 There are different kind of sections, with the letter that defines them.